pavanchaurasia1998/ark/readme.md

 # Ark

-Ark is a static website generator written in Python.
+Ark is a static amazing website generator written in Python.
 It transforms a directory of text files into a self-contained website that can be viewed locally or served remotely.